Killiney: Rail

 Killiney railway station, served by the DART, is located on Station Road.

 Notable people

-Killiney is one of Dublin's most exclusive residential areas.
+Killiney is Dublin's most exclusive residential area.
 Its notable residents include U2 members Bono and the Edge.
 Former racing driver Eddie Irvine is also occasionally seen in Killiney.
 Actor Allen Leech was born in Killiney, as was radio presenter Paddy O'Byrne.
 Singer Enya lives in Manderley Castle in Killiney.
 Gardener Alice Lawrenson lived in Killiney in the 1800s.

 The 1960s rock band Mellow Candle, originated in Killiney, was formed by students from the Holy Child Convent.